 Thane Maynard Cincinnati Zoo Director Thane Maynard is internationally known for his dedication to wildlife preservation, research and education.
 He has authored more than a dozen books, the most recent, “Hope For Animals & Their World,” was coauthored with Jane Goodall.
-He has also shared science and environmental news via his nationally-syndicated radio program, “The 90-Second Naturalist,” for thirty years.
+He has also shared science and environmental news via his nationally-syndicated radio program, “The 90-Second Naturalist,” since 1987..
 Maynard’s travels to promote biological diversity, natural history and wildlife conservation have spanned five continents and earned him a membership in the Explorers Club.
 He is an active member of the Association of Zoos and Aquariums (AZA), and a member of the Board of Trustees for the Margo Marsh Biodiversity Foundation, a primate conservation fund headquartered in Washington, D.C.
 Born and raised in central Florida, Thane earned his bachelor’s degree in environmental studies from Rollins College in Winter Park, Fl., and his master’s degree in wildlife ecology from the University of Michigan School of Natural Resources.
 He is also a graduate of the Strategic Perspectives in Nonprofit Management program at the Harvard Business School, as well as the first National Education Leadership Institute sponsored by WWF and Disney.